 Further materials include correspondence between the author and his first wife, Friderike Zweig; letters written to Friderike by other correspondents; a small collection of documents belonging to the author's brother, Alfred Zweig, including correspondence, memorabilia and photographs; and miscellaneous secondary sources and published material, including articles, theatre programs and reviews of Zweig's works.
 The Special Collections & Archives Division also holds a significant number of published works by and about Zweig, including biographies, translations and multilingual critical studies.

 Researchers may also wish to consult the Stefan Zweig Bibliography wiki compiled and maintained by noted Zweig bibliographer Dr. Randolph J. Klawiter.
-The wiki continues Klawiter's print bibliography, the last addendum of which was published in 1999.
+The wiki continues Klawiter's print bibliography and is now a collaborative effort of the Literaturarchiv Salzburg and Reed Library's Special Collections & Archives Division.
 This critical resource, described by Casa Stefan Zweig as the "bible" for Zweig scholarship, comprises a decades-long effort by Dr. Klawiter, who is a Professor Emeritus of the Department of German and Russian at the University of Notre Dame.
 Fredonia is honored to provide the online home for Dr. Klawiter's ongoing work.
 Read more about the history of the bibliography here.

 For research inquiries, please complete the Archives Research Request form.